fau-advanced-separations/CADET-Process/docs/README.md

 ## CADET-Process Documentation

-To build the documentation locally, install sphinx and other dependencies by running (from the CADET-Process root directory)
+To build the documentation locally, install sphinx and other dependencies to an environment with a CADET-Process installation by running (from the CADET-Process root directory)

 ```
 pip install -e .[docs]